 The term "lone AF" applies to patients younger than 60 years of age without echocardiographic or clinical evidence of cardiac, pulmonary, or circulatory disease.
 However, because definitions are variable, and all patients with AF have some form of pathophysiological basis, the term “lone AF” is potentially confusing and should not be used.

 The most common arrhythmias diagnosed in Wolff-Parkinson-White syndrome are atrioventricular reentrant tachycardia, atrial flutter and atrial fibrillation.
 Typically the heart rate varies between 150 and 240 bpm.
 Congenital cardiac abnormalities are strong risk factors (especially Ebstein anomaly).

 Ectopic ventricular rhythm faster than 100 bpm lasting at least 30 seconds or requiring termination earlier due to hemodynamic instability.
 Ventricular tachycardia (VT) is defined on ECG by the presence of a wide complex tachycardia (QRS ≥120 msec) at a rate ≥100 bpm.
-Usually observed in ischemic cardiomyopathy, but idiopathic VT may also be observed in patients without structural heart disease.
+Usually observed in ischemic and non-ischemic cardiomyopathy, but idiopathic VT may also be observed in patients without structural heart disease.

 Sudden cardiac arrest is a sudden state of circulatory failure due to a loss of cardiac systolic function.
 Can result from 4 specific cardiac rhythm disturbances: ventricular fibrillation, pulseless ventricular tachycardia, pulseless electrical activity (electrical activity and no cardiac output) and asystole.